San Matias Gran Reserva Extra Anejo Tequila: A Taste of Mexico

 INGREDIENTS

-1 2/3 Shot San Matias Gran Reserve Tequila
+1 2/3 Shot San Matias Gran Reserva Tequila

 5/6 Shot Pink Grapefruit Juice ( freshly squeezed)